jrpotter/notebook/notes/algorithms/index.md

 Reference: Thomas H. Cormen et al., Introduction to Algorithms, Fourth edition (Cambridge, Massachusett: The MIT Press, 2022).
 <!--ID: 1708742467144-->
 END%%

+## Divide-and-Conquer

+The **divide-and-conquer** approach breaks problems into subproblems that are easier to solve.

 %%ANKI
 Basic